Theatre Arts Curriculum

 The Senior Capstone Experience is required by all theatre majors.
 The student, in conjunction with the theatre faculty, will select a project that reflects the student's major areas of study.
 The project should demonstrate the student's understanding of both the practical and theoretical knowledge of the theatre and clearly reflect the student's competency in the field.
 The project could be a major responsibility in a Hiram College production, or an off-campus experience.

 The theatre arts department expects majors to participate in theatre productions and assist faculty directors and designers.
 Students apply their knowledge and training under performance conditions.
-Three or four major productions are presented each year.
-Student directors, actors, and technicians work with faculty members on a variety of creative and artistic efforts throughout the year in addition to major productions.
-The department offices and theatre are located in Bates Hall.
+Student directors, actors and technicians work with faculty members on a variety of creative and artistic efforts throughout the year, including two faculty-directed productions, two to four student-directed productions, 10-minute plays and 24-hour theatre productions.
+The department offices and theatre are located in Frohring Performing Arts Hall with the Renner Theater.

 Requirements for Minors